 \section{Introduction}

-Before the financial crisis started in July 2007 with Bear Stearns default, interest rate desks would essentially use a unique interest rate curve for each currency to price and hedge all derivative products.
-The crisis showed that big investment banks could default and therefore lending and borrowing activities became severely restricted, no longer allowing for certain hedging strategies.
+Before the financial crisis started in July 2007 with Bear Stearns default, interest rate desks would essentially use a unique interest rate curve for each currency to price and hedge derivative products.
+The crisis showed that big investment banks could default and therefore lending and borrowing activities became severely restricted no longer allowing for certain hedging strategies.
 Ever since, basis spreads of tenor swaps where no longer negligible.

 After some debate, today there exists a broad consensus about how this issue must be handled for a single currency setting.
 Regarding different tenors, i.e. 3 and 6 month FRA (Forward Rate Agreement), as independent entities, leaves enough room for new variables to fit the arbitrage free equations that traded products must satisfy.
 In the single currency setting (see \cite{Bianchetti2009b}), the discount curve for each currency is build out of overnight indexed swaps (OIS) through a bootstrapping algorithm.
-Forward Libor estimation curves for each different tenor frequency are thereafter calculated out of par and tenor swap quotes by another bootstrapping algorithm given the previously calculated discount curve.
-Some theoretical models have been proposed for the dynamics of these curves (e.g. see \cite{Bianchetti2009}, \cite{Fujii2009} and \cite{Mercurio2009}).
+Forward Libor estimation curves for each different tenor frequency are thereafter calculated out of par and tenor swap quotes by another bootstrapping algorithm based on the previously calculated discount curve.
+This setting is simply called OIS discounting and will be referred in this way throughout this paper.

 In the cross currency swap market a similar situation exists.
-The price of traded foreign exchange (FX) forwards and cross currency swaps (CCS) can not be exactly derived from arbitrage free models calibrated exclusively to the Swap Markets on each currency and the FX spot price, (see \cite{Cuesta2012} for a heuristic analytic formula to predict basis tenor and cross currency swaps).
-This is so, because FX forward and CCS prices are, among other things, driven by trading flows and as long as the differences between the ``Theoretical Price'' and the market price remain low, the expected return will not be enough to compensate the bank capital expenses.
-Unfortunately, for the multi-currency setting, it is not easy to introduce new variables in a similar way as it was done for the single currency setting (see \cite{Fujii2010}).
+The price of traded foreign exchange (FX) forwards and cross currency swaps (CCS) cannot be exactly derived from arbitrage free models calibrated exclusively to swap markets on each currency and the FX spot price, (see \cite{Cuesta2012} for a heuristic analytic formula to predict basis tenor and cross currency swaps).
+This is so, because FX forward and CCS prices are driven, among other things, by trading flows and as long as the differences between the ``theoretical'' and market prices remain low, the expected return will not be enough to compensate the bank capital expenses.
+Unfortunately, for the multi-currency setting, it is not easy to introduce new variables in a similar way as it was for the single currency setting (see \cite{Fujii2010}).